Warrenpoint ambush: Second explosion

-The IRA had been studying how the British Army behaved after a bombing and correctly predicted that they would set up an incident command point (ICP) at the stone gateway on the other side of the road.
+The IRA had been studying how the British Army behaved after a bombing and correctly predicted that they would set up an incident command point at the stone gateway on the other side of the road.
 At 17:12, thirty-two minutes after the first explosion, another 800 lb bomb hidden in milk pails exploded at the gateway, destroying it and hurling lumps of granite through the air.
 It detonated as the Wessex helicopter was taking off carrying wounded soldiers.
 The helicopter was damaged by the blast but did not crash.

-The second explosion killed twelve soldiers: ten from the Parachute Regiment and the two from the Queen's Own Highlanders.
-Lt.Colonel Blair was the second Lt.Colonel to be killed in the Troubles up until then, following Lt.Colonel Corden-Lloyd of the 2nd Battalion Royal Green Jackets in 1978.
-Only one of Colonel Blair's epaulettes remained to identify him as his body had been vaporised in the blast.
+The second explosion killed twelve soldiers: ten from the Parachute Regiment and two from the Queen's Own Highlanders.
+Lt.
+Colonel Blair was the second lieutenant colonel to be killed in the Troubles up until then, following Lt.
+Colonel Corden-Lloyd of the 2nd Battalion Royal Green Jackets in 1978.
+Only one of Colonel Blair's epaulettes remained to identify him as his body had been destroyed in the blast.
 The epaulette was taken from the scene by Brigadier David Thorne to a security briefing with prime minister Margaret Thatcher to "illustrate the human factor" of the attack.
 Mike Jackson, then a major in the Parachute Regiment, was at the scene soon after the second explosion and later described seeing human remains scattered over the road, in the water and hanging from the trees.
 He was asked to identify the face of his friend, Major Peter Fursman, still recognisable after it had been ripped from his head by the explosion and recovered from the water by divers from the Royal Engineers.

 Press photographer Peter Molloy, who arrived at the scene after the first explosion, came close to being shot by an angry paratrooper who saw him taking photographs of the dead and dying instead of offering to help the wounded.
 The soldier was tackled by his comrades.
 Molloy said, "I was shouted at and called all sorts of things but I understood why.
 I had trespassed on the worst day of these fellas' lives and taken pictures of it."